mat-0/cheltenham-open-data/_pages/fix-my-street.md

 - Section of Footpath 14 Shurdington is very uneven going down a bank, 5th May :- [7524824](https://www.fixmystreet.com/report/7524824)
 - Unsurfaced adopted highway section of Greenway Lane - extensive water erosion of highway, 5th May :- [7524743](https://www.fixmystreet.com/report/7524743)
 - Unmaintained section of adopted highway approx 150 metres of Greenway Lane, 5th May :- [7524672](https://www.fixmystreet.com/report/7524672)
-- Series of potholes on Greenway Lane adjacent to junction with Shurdington Footpath No 8, 5th May :- [7524657](https://www.fixmystreet.com/report/7524657)
-- Greenway Lane 2 potholes by gate by 3rd telegraph pole, 5th May :- [7524636](https://www.fixmystreet.com/report/7524636)
-- Greenway Lane adjacent second telegraph pole 4 potholes, 5th May :- [7524622](https://www.fixmystreet.com/report/7524622)
-- Deep pothole opposite telegraph pole DP100 on Greenway Lane about 50metres from A46 junction, 5th May :- [7524607](https://www.fixmystreet.com/report/7524607)
-- Several potholes in this location, 5th May :- [7523751](https://www.fixmystreet.com/report/7523751)

 <!-- fix_marker ends -->